niHonkage/DocsLearning/en/guides/agent/node/README.md

 </tr>
 <tr>
 <td><a href="ifelse.md"><strong>IF/ELSE</strong></a></td>
-<td>Allows you to split the workflow into two branches based on if/else conditions.</td>
+<td>Allows you to split the agent into two branches based on if/else conditions.</td>
 <td></td>
 </tr>
 <tr>
 <td><a href="code.md"><strong>Code Execution</strong></a></td>
-<td>Runs Python/NodeJS code to execute custom logic such as data transformation within the workflow.</td>
+<td>Runs Python/NodeJS code to execute custom logic such as data transformation within the agent.</td>
 <td></td>
 </tr>
 <tr>